tol-training/tol-training.github.io/docs/faq.md

 **Do I need to attend all sessions?**
 No, you can attend as many sessions as you like.

+**Sounds great!
+Why can't I register?**
+Registration opens on 28th July, 2023.
+Bookmark this site, [follow our socials, or sign up for our mailing list](signup.md) to be the first to be informed.

 **Will registration be restricted?**
 Yes, because we aim to have highly interactive sessions.
 We are aiming for < 30 participants per session.
 If many more people are interested in a particular session, session leaders may choose to offer a webinar format where participant inputs are limited to text, rather than audio and video.